pipe-cd/pipecd/docs/rfcs/0002-lambda-deployment.md

 ### Usage

 The deployment configuration is used to customize the way to do the deployment.
-In case of Lambda function deployment, current common stage options (`WAIT`, `WAIT_APPROVAL`, `ANALYSIS`) are all inherit, beside with the stages for Lambda deployment itself: `LAMBDA_CANARY_ROLLOUT`, `LAMBDA_TRAFFIC_ROUTING`.
+In case of Lambda function deployment, current common stage options (`WAIT`, `WAIT_APPROVAL`, `ANALYSIS`) are all inherited, besides with the stages for Lambda deployment itself: `LAMBDA_CANARY_ROLLOUT`, `LAMBDA_TRAFFIC_ROUTING`.

 ```yaml
 # https://docs.aws.amazon.com/lambda/latest/dg/configuration-versions.html